-Infant mortality measures the rate of death for children under the age of one.
-Among Al/ANs in this service area, the infant mortality rate is 4.7 per 1,000 live births.
-In the general population the infant mortality rate is 4.8 per 1,000 live births.
+Infant mortality measures the rate of death for children under the age of one year.
+Local infant mortality data are unavailable for this service area.
+The infant mortality rate in all UIHO service areas combined is 7.5 per 1,000 live births compared with 6.0 per 1,000 live births among all races.
+This difference is statistically significant.